ShashidharShastri/tfl-bdd-tests/README.md

 To run the Cucumber tests, use the following command: npm run cucumber-test

+Running Tests Using Docker
+You can run the tests using a Docker container.
+Follow the steps below to build the Docker image and run the tests.

+Prerequisites
+- Docker installed on your machine.

+Steps
+1. Build the Docker Image:
+   Open a terminal and navigate to the root directory of the repository.
+   Run the following command to build the Docker image: docker build -t tfl-bdd-tests .

+2. Run the Tests:
+   After the image is built, you can run the tests using the following command:
+   Run the following command to run the tests: docker run --rm -e API_APP_KEY=your-tfl-api-key -e OPENCAGE_API_KEY=your-opencage-api-key tfl-bdd- tests

+Explanation
+ Replace `your-tfl-api-key` and `your-opencage-api-key` with your actual API keys.
+ - `docker build -t tfl-bdd-tests .`: This command builds a Docker image with the tag `tfl-bdd-tests` using the Dockerfile in the current directory.
+ - `docker run --rm -e API_APP_KEY=your-tfl-api-key -e OPENCAGE_API_KEY=your-opencage-api-key tfl-bdd-tests

 Generating Reports

 After running the tests, you can generate an HTML report using: